asam-ev/qc-framework/doc/manual/rule_uid_schema.md

 Regarding the validation for the schema, **only the the emanating concept and the name are required**.
-Third party entities are not required to declare reference standard, definition settings, rule-set and version.
+Third party entities are not required to declare standard, definition settings, rule-set, and version.
 Still, separation characters cannot be omitted.
 ASAM rules shall always define all concepts; rule version is still optional.